danvalencia/My-Site/public/resume.md

 - Designed and implemented backend components for consuming external web service for car comparison functionality.
 - Contributed to key frontend functionality and bug fixes using Javascript and Objective-C.
 - Coached and mentored team members.

-#### Leapfrog Inc.
-- Refactored dozens of existing components and templates by replacing Java scriplets with JSTL tags and EL functions that can be better reused and unit tested.
-- Wrote mobile friendly components and templates for main site pages.
-- Wrote CQ5 component for integrating with Bazaarvoice’s REST API in the frontend using JSONP mechanism for cross-domain requests.
-- Wrote CQ5 component for email subscription service using CORS AJAX Requests.
-- Fixed dozens of defects.

 #### Nike, Library Project
 - Developed and executed performance testing strategy for Nike’s Custom DAM solution.